 We do not see Slow-Fill stations as "competing" with the Fast-Fill network, but rather as a complementary approach that sets the stage in the region for subsequent growth and transition to Fast-Fill stations.
+This model has been successfully adopted in other growth areas of the world as a vector of adoption of FCEVs and further development of a Fast-Fill infrastructure.
 Slow-Fill stations have several advantages that counter the disadvantage of longer fill-time.
-For example, the life cycle emissions are less because there is no cooling required, and the equipment footprint is considerably smaller.
+For example, the life cycle emissions are less because there is no cooling required, the equipment footprint is considerably smaller, the cost is much lower, and lead time to installation is much faster.
 The decentralized nature of this approach also makes it appealing for using locally generated green hydrogen.
 When the region reaches a point where additional Fast-Fill stations are installed, the Slow-Fill stations can be readily moved to new locations to continue the growth strategy.